Culinary Arts Management - A.A.S. Degree (Career)

-From savory entrees to delightful side dishes, learn to be the chef you’ve always dreamed of becoming at Howard Community College’s premier Culinary Arts & Baking Associate Degree Program, which is industry accredited by the American Culinary Federation Education Foundation and the Accreditation Commission for Programs in Hospitality Administration (ACPHA) [include links for these organizations].
+From savory entrees to delightful side dishes, learn to be the chef you’ve always dreamed of becoming at Howard Community College’s premier Culinary Arts Management Associate Degree Program, which is industry accredited by the American Culinary Federation Education Foundation and the Accreditation Commission for Programs in Hospitality Administration (ACPHA).

 Enjoy hands-on learning at HCC’s brand-new state-of-the-art facility, featuring a beautiful on-site restaurant, spacious learning kitchens, and a community garden and onsite beehives for fresh farm-to- table ingredients.
-Students in this program also will have a unique opportunity to extend their learning through a five-day intensive program in France, Passport to Pastries [hyperlink to section below], beginning in Summer 2020.
+Students in this program also will have a unique opportunity to extend their learning through a five-day intensive program in France, Passport to Pastries, beginning in Summer 2020.

 In this program you will gain the knowledge and skills needed to pursue a career in the culinary path of your choice, such as food services, banquet, grocery store or restaurant management, or you could even become a professional chef, sous chef or baker.

-Graduates with an Associate Degree in Culinary Arts & Baking are positioned to:
+Graduates with an Associate Degree in Culinary Arts Management are positioned to:

 - Perform in entry- to mid-level management positions within culinary savory and baking kitchen settings in the hospitality industry